 They stood, and earth’s foundations stay;

-And saved the sum of things for pay. -- A.E.
+What God abandoned, these defended, And saved the sum of things for pay. -- A.E.
 Housman.

 William Tecumseh Sherman: "There is many a boy here today who looks on war as all glory, but, boys, it is all hell."